nelson16silva/wavcoreinf/README.md

 <!-- badges: end -->

-wavcoreinf provides a flexible estimation and evaluation of wavelet core inflation from wavelet-based signal estimation methods.
-Functionals are developed to facilitate the estimation of several specifications such that it is easy to select the best one according to some criterions established in the core inflation literature.
+wavcoreinf provides a flexible estimation and evaluation of wavelet core inflation from waveletbased signal estimation methods.
+Functionals are developed to facilitate the estimation of several specifications permitting the selection of the best one according to specific criteria established in the core inflation literature.

 ## Installation